Shorty's Lunch

 Shorty's Lunch is a Washington, Pennsylvania-based hot dog lunch counter.
-A "local landmark," Shorty's has been owned by the Alexas family since the 1930s.
+A "local landmark," Shorty's Lunch was opened by “Shorty” Contorakes, it’s been owned by the Alexas family since the 1930s.
 It has two locations, including the main facility on West Chestnut Street in Washington, as well as in Canton.
-The main restaurant has old wooden booths, a dining counter, as well a large storefront, showing the grill to pedestrians.
+The main restaurant has old wooden booths, a dining counter, as well as a large storefront, showing the grill to pedestrians.

 Products

 The trademark menu item is an Albert's frank with chili sauce, mustard and onions, as well as french fries with gravy.
 The food is inexpensive, with the hot beef dinner being the most expensive menu item at $7.
 Shorty's main location sells 600-700 hot dogs a day.

 The chili sauce is especially favored by customers.
 The secret recipe takes 4 hours to prepare each 7 to 10-gallon batch.
 American soldiers serving abroad in England, Germany, Japan, and Vietnam have all received shipments of Shorty's chili sauce in the mail from their mothers.
 The favored supplier of the hot dogs has changed over time from locations in Germantown, Johnstown, and Green Valley Packing in Taylorstown.